MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/ad-group.md

 ## <a name="bidstrategytype"></a>Bid Strategy Type
 The bid strategy type for how you want to manage your bids.

+The bid strategy type for ad groups and keywords is "InheritFromParent".

 > [!IMPORTANT]
-> Starting in Q2 calendar year 2021, you can only set the manual CPC bid strategy for audience campaigns.
-If you attempt to set manual CPC for any other campaign type, the request will be ignored without error and the bid strategy will be set to enhanced CPC.
+> Starting in April 2021, you cannot set the manual CPC bid strategy for search campaigns.
+In addition, you cannot set any bid strategies for ad groups or keywords.
->
-> Also starting in Q2 calendar year 2021, you cannot set any bid strategies for ad groups or keywords.
-Bid strategies can only be set at the campaign level.
 If you attempt to set bid strategies for ad groups or keywords, the request will be ignored without error.
 Ad groups and keywords will inherit their campaign's bid strategy.

 For details about supported bid strategies per campaign type, see [Budget and Bid Strategies](../guides/budget-bid-strategies.md).